 Heart Valve Care at the MUSC Health Heart & Vascular Center: Why Choose Us?

-At MUSC Health’s South Carolina Heart Valve Center, you have access to the most innovative heart valve repair and replacement options available.
+At MUSC Health’s Structural Heart & Valve Center, you have access to the most innovative heart valve repair and replacement options available.

-When you come to the South Carolina Heart Valve Center, you benefit from:
+When you come to the Structural Heart & Valve Center, you benefit from:

 - Depth of experience: Thanks to our standing as South Carolina’s only academic medical institution, our doctors are the most experienced in the state in performing revolutionary procedures to treat heart valve disease.
 Meet our team.